Tallit Gadol - Traditional Jewish Prayer Shawl

-Tallit Gadol – All about it.
+Tallit Gadol – What is Tallit?

 The Tallit Gadol (or Jewish prayer shawl) is a square garment, made according to Jewish law.
 The talit has four wings; each wing has a tzitzis.
 In the Torah, HaShem commands men of the Jewish people to wear a garment with four wings, and four tzitzits, one tzitzit for each corner (wing).

-Based on the instructions in the Bible, this rectangular tallit comes with fringes that are attached to every corner of its 4 corners.
+Based on the instructions in the Bible, this rectangular tallit comes with fringes that are attached to every corner of its four corners.
 These act as a reminder to the Jew about G-d and all His commandments.

 What is the difference between a Tzitzis and a Tallit?

 The mitzvah of tzitzis divided into two parts: one is a tallit katan (small talliths), and the other is a talit gadol (big talit).
 The prayer shawl we are presenting here is the tallit gadol.
 The tallis is worn exclusively by men and comes in a variety of colors and shapes.

 Technically, tallit must be worn throughout the day.
 However, that isn’t pragmatic in this day and age.
 Thus, another type of garment developed – the poncho-like piece of clothing worn under street clothing throughout the day.
 This piece of clothing is most generally known as tzitzit, but also called Arba kanfot, four corners or tallit katan or little tallit.

 Tallit is still being worn especially during morning prayer sessions, alongside tefillin, that Jewish men tend to wear during weekdays from 13 years old.
 The tallit is also worn throughout the day in Yom Kippur and numerous communities.
 The prayer leader or chazzan wears the tallit during different services too.